sn1411/Predicting_iPhone_purchase/README.md

   This is a crucial step.
 After successfully importing the data, we can import the libraries whenever necessary
 2. Convert Gender to number.
-  Since this project involves dealing with customers who are either male of female, therefore we have to convert the data.
+  Since this project involves dealing with customers who are either male or female, therefore we have to convert the data.
 Gender is a categorical variable which we have to convert to numerical variable
 3. Feature selection and data split